 Giants vs. Dodgers, 7:10 PM PDT, TV: ESPN (out-of-market only), NBCS BA, SPNLA

-The Giants send off-season acquisition LHP Drew Pomerantz to the mound at Dodger Stadium for his season debut.
+The Giants send off-season acquisition LHP Drew Pomeranz to the mound at Dodger Stadium for his season debut.
 He’ll face the Dodgers’ 22-year-old lefty Julio Urías, who’ll be making his first start in nearly two years.
-Pomerantz made 26 appearances for the Red Sox last season, starting 11.
+Pomeranz made 26 appearances for the Red Sox last season, starting 11.
 He posted a 6.08 ERA over the 74 innings he accumulated in those games.
 He had a WHIP of 1.77, walking 44 and striking out 66.
 Urías was scheduled to start the year in Oklahoma City, but then Kershaw and Hill got hurt.
 The youngster had a superb spring in which he put up a 1.72 ERA and 0.51 WHIP with 15 strikeouts over 15.2 innings pitched.
 The Dodgers still want to limit his innings this season, so he may only go five innings tonight, if that.

 Today in Dodgers’ history:

 - 1937 The Reds sell Babe Herman to the Tigers.
 The 34 year-old outfielder, batting .300 for his new team, will appear in only 17 contests with Detroit before effectively retiring from the game, although he will return to play briefly for the war-time Dodgers in 1945.

 - 1963 Former Brooklyn Dodger Duke Snider returns to New York when the Mets purchase him from LA for $40,000.
 The 36 year-old outfielder, who will represent New York in the All-Star Game, will be told at the end of the season by Buzzi Bavasi, his former GM, that the Yankees had asked for him to back up Mickey Mantle before he was dealt to the team the across the river.